How Not Being Invested in the Stock Market is Profitable

 Surely, if you leave your money on the sidelines and do not invest in stocks all the time, how can you make a profit?
 Using the cash position to your advantage is a simple yet incredibly powerful strategy to make money from a downturn.

-There are some very important questions you need to ask yourself.
+There are some fundamental questions you need to ask yourself.

 - Do you think you will maximize your profit if you are always invested?